Expand Your CMS Capabilities with Our Plugin Store

 How machine learning improves ad targeting & bidding strategies

-ML algorithms analyze vast amounts of data to make real-time decisions: who sees your ad, when they see it, and how much you should pay.
-This maximizes efficiency and reach.
+ML algorithms analyse vast amounts of data to make real-time decisions: who sees your ad, when they see it, and how much you should pay.
+They learn from historical CTR, CPC, Conversion Rate, and LTV to adjust bids and audiences automatically.
+This is one of the most effective ways to optimise ad performance for better ROI without manually testing every combination.

 Predictive analytics for forecasting ad performance

 Before even launching a campaign, predictive tools can estimate expected ROI, flag risks, and help you decide where to invest.
-This eliminates guesswork from budget planning.
+For example, best practices for scaling CPC campaigns using predictive analytics include prioritising audiences with the highest predicted conversion rate or LTV instead of simply raising bids across the board.
+This eliminates much of the guesswork from budget planning.

 For businesses ready to take performance measurement to the next level, integrating advertising analytics with advanced Big Data solutions unlocks even deeper customer insights.
-If you’re exploring custom analytics infrastructure, Pinta also offers Big Data & Analytics services tailored for enterprise needs.
+If you’re exploring custom analytics infrastructure, Pinta WebWare also offers Big Data & Analytics services tailored for enterprise needs — from designing data pipelines to connecting ad platforms with BI dashboards.

 Automating Campaign Optimization with AI Tools